-In order to evaluate our available bandwidth measurement application presented in Section III and also, to validate our statements in Section IV, we conducted extensive network emulation scenarios using Mininet [38].
+In order to evaluate our available bandwidth measurement application presented in Section 3 and also, to validate our statements in Section 4, we conducted extensive network emulation scenarios using Mininet [38].
 Fig. 2 presents the schematics of our testbed.
 During the emulation scenarios SDN switches are represented as running Open vSwitch entries and they can be connected to three different SDN controllers.
-Mininet emulation runs the switches inside a separate virtual machine on the host server using VirtualBox.
+Mininet emulation runs the switches inside a separate virtual machine3 on the host server using VirtualBox.
 Virtualizing the SDN environment is the suggested approach by the developers of Mininet since it makes research results easier to reproduce and build upon [39].
 However, we chose to run the controllers directly in the host server since we often faced load issues when we run it inside the virtual machine.
-For the proofof-concept application in Sec.
-VI-B and VI-C we used Floodlight [15] as NOS since it is easy to use and provides the exact features we needed to validate the theoretical results.
-In Sec.
-VI-D we created the same application for industrial controller platforms OpenDaylight [17] and ONOS [18] and we found fundamental differences on how they collect the statistics from the SDN switches.
-For further reference, we collected the used hardware and software versions in Tab.
-II.